derek-hon/MapElites-ECJ/README.md

-# WARNING: THIS EXTENSION IS NOT SUPPORTED AND WILL NOT BE RECEIVING FUTURE SUPPORT.
+# WARNING: THIS EXTENSION UNOFFICIAL AND IS NOT SUPPORTED AND WILL NOT BE RECEIVING FUTURE SUPPORT.
 USE AT YOUR OWN RISK.

 The current implementation only allows for printing of a 2 dimensional graph within the statistics.
 The evolution and has not been tested on anything other than 2 dimensions.
 Only square input images are being accounted for.